Maximilian-Nesslauer/discord-ai-bot/README.md

 ## How to use

 - go to <https://discord.com/developers/applications> and get a token for your bot with sufficient permissions -> save your token to .env .
 Never share this token!
+- If you want to use Ollama: Install Ollama and change the Ollama exe Path in .env

 ## TODO